10 Minute Morning Workout - Exercise Ball

 *When on carpet feet may slide not allowing you to stay on the ball.
 Placing feet up against the bottom border of a wall can keep you in place.

 A Little Weightlifting

-To try to prevent the jigglies on my arms I incorporated a couple of reps of bicep curls and tricep extensions.
+To try and prevent the jigglies on my arms I incorporated a couple of reps of bicep curls and tricep extensions.
 To work biceps, keep abs tight and curl up and down with weights.
 To workout triceps, slightly lean forward.
 Start out with upper arm parallel to torso.
 From this position, raise upper arm toward ceiling about 3 - 4 inches away from torso.
 Extend lower arm outward keeping elbows in place.
 Then bend forearm back into starting position.
 Do reps for both biceps and triceps to a count of 10.

 *When lifting weights, always slighty bend knees to protect knees and back.

 Once you get the hang of these you'll get faster and faster at it making it a 10 minute or less workout.
 No this isn't going take pounds off necessarily but it will keep you toned and trim.
 This is just a little lift to go along with proper diet and exercise.
 Doing these minimal exercises each morning can help keep unwanted bulges and sags from showing themselves.
 It's also just a little something different you may want to incorporate into your own routine.

 *Adjust count of repetitions and size of weights to fit what you can handle.
 And as always exercise safely and responsibly.